-Eleven pipers piping!
+Eleven pipers piping, oh my!
 I can’t promise you pipers piping, but I can promise you will love this piping hot Amaretto Mulled Wine to keep you warm for outdoor caroling, sleigh rides, and other chilly holiday events!

 Amaretto Mulled Wine